WebPraktikos/universal-resume/README.md

 Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
 It has great [documentation](https://tailwindcss.com/docs/installation).

-You rarely need to do anything outside the `index.html`.
 Compose together a bunch of pre-made utility classes that reflect a certain design system.
-There’s no cascade or selector specificity.
-This results in faster and much more pleasurable workflow, especially long-term.
+There’s minimal cascade and selector specificity.
+This results in faster and much more pleasurable workflow, especially in the long term.

 Custom CSS
 ---------

 Code from `tailwind.config.js` and `tailwind.css` transpiles to `public/style.css`.
 Default tailwind CSS is overwritten or extended with `tailwind.config.js`.

-Here is the default tailwind config: [defaultConfig.stub.js](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js), and here’s the additional information from the tailwind documentation: [theme](https://tailwindcss.com/docs/theme/#app).
+Here is the default tailwind config: [defaultConfig.stub.js](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js), and here’s the additional information about it from the Tailwind documentation: [theme](https://tailwindcss.com/docs/theme/#app).

-If you need to change CSS in the usual way, add a class to the HTML element and write CSS inside the `tailwind.css` file.
+If you want to change CSS in the classical way, add a class to the HTML element and write CSS inside `tailwind.css`.

 Balanced Columns
 ---------